dykyi-roman/CRUD/README.md

 <b>PHP CS Fixer</b> - `make backend-phpcs`

 <b>PHPStan</b> - PHPStan scans your whole codebase and looks for both obvious & tricky bugs.
-Execute command: `make backend-phpstan`
+Execute the command: `make backend-phpstan`

 <b>Psalm</b> - Psalm is a static analysis tool for finding errors in PHP applications.
-Execute command: `make backend-psalm`
+Execute the command: `make backend-psalm`

 <b>Deptrac</b> - Deptrac is a static code analysis tool for PHP that helps you communicate, visualize and enforce architectural decisions in your projects.
-Execute command: `make backend-deptrac`
+Execute the command: `make backend-deptrac`

 <b>Newman</b> - Newman is a command-line collection runner for Postman.
 It allows you to effortlessly run and test a Postman collection.
-Execute command: `make test-postman`
+Execute the command: `make test-postman`

-<b>Unit tests</b> - Unit testing is testing the smallest testable unit of an application.
-Execute command: `make backend-test-run unit`
+<b>Tests</b> - Unit testing is testing the smallest testable unit of an application.
+Execute command: `make backend-test-run`